Binary Iterative Hard Thresholding Converges with Optimal Number of Measurements for 1-Bit Compressed Sensing: Introduction

 The sign function (formally defined later) is simply the $\pm$ signs of the coordinates.

 Compressed sensing, the method of obtaining signals by taking few linear projections~\cite{DBLP:journals/tit/Donoho06,candes2006robust} has seen a lot of success in the past two decades.
-1bCS is an extremely-quantized version of compressed sensing where only 1 bit per sample of the signal is observed.
-In terms of nonlinearity, this is one of the simplest example of a single-index model~\cite{plan2016generalized}: $y_i = f(\langle \fl{a}_i, \fl{x} \rangle), i =1, \dots, m$, where $f$ is a coordinate-wise nonlinear operation.
-Both as a practical case-study, and for being aesthetically appealing, 1bCS has been studied with interest in the last few years, for example, in \cite{DBLP:conf/ciss/HauptB11,GNJN13,ABK17,DBLP:journals/tit/PlanV13,DBLP:conf/aistats/Li16}.
+1bCS is an extremely quantized version of compressed sensing where only \one bit per sample of the signal is observed.
+In terms of nonlinearity, this is one of the simplest examples of a single-index model~\cite{plan2016generalized}: $y_i = f(\langle \fl{a}_i, \fl{x} \rangle), i =1, \dots, m$, where $f$ is a coordinate-wise nonlinear operation.
+As a practical case study and for its aesthetic appeal, 1bCS has been studied with interest in the last few years, for example, in \cite{DBLP:conf/ciss/HauptB11,GNJN13,ABK17,DBLP:journals/tit/PlanV13,DBLP:conf/aistats/Li16}.

-Notably, it was shown in \cite{JLBB13} that $m = \tilde{\Theta}(k/\epsilon)$ measurements are necessary and sufficient (up to logarithmic factors) to approximate $\fl{x}$ within an $\epsilon$-ball.
-But the reconstruction method used to obtain this measurement complexity is via exhaustive search, which is practically infeasible.
-A linear programming based solution (which runs in polynomial time) that has measurement complexity $O(\frac{k}{\epsilon^5}\log^2\frac{n}{k})$ was provided in \cite{plan2013one}.
+Notably, it was shown in \cite{JLBB13} that \ORIG{$m = \tilde{\Theta}(k/\epsilon)$}$m = \Theta(k/\epsilon)$ measurements are necessary and sufficient (up to logarithmic factors) to approximate $\fl{x}$ within an $\epsilon$-ball, \ORIG{But the reconstruction method used to obtain this measurement complexity is via exhaustive search, which is practically infeasible.} but no practically feasible reconstruction algorithm achieving this error rate was proposed.
+A linear programming based solution which runs in polynomial time and requires $O(\frac{k}{\epsilon^5}\log^2\frac{n}{k})$ measurements was provided in \cite{plan2013one}.
 Note the suboptimal dependence on $\epsilon$.